-At 23 hours UT on January 11th Mars is positioned at precisely 1.0000 AU from the Earth, i.e. the same distance as the average distance of the Earth from the Sun (149.5 million kms or 92.9 million statute miles).
-When the planet was last 1.0000 AU from Earth in June 2020 its distance from Earth was slowly reducing; now the planet's distance is slowly increasing.
-As was the situation six months earlier, when viewed from a point in space far above the Earth's North pole, the Earth, Mars and the Sun would again appear to form an isosceles triangle, with Earth positioned at the apex.
+At 23 hours UT on January 11th Mars was positioned at precisely 1.0000 AU from the Earth, i.e. the same distance as the average distance of the Earth from the Sun (149.5 million kms or 92.9 million statute miles).
+When the planet was last 1.0000 AU from Earth in June 2020 its distance from Earth was slowly reducing; now the planet's distance was slowly increasing.
+As was the situation six months earlier, when viewed from a point in space far above the Earth's North pole, the Earth, Mars and the Sun would again have appeared to form an isosceles triangle, with Earth positioned at the apex.

-At around 1040 UT on January 21st, zeroth magnitude Mars passes 1º.7 North of the sixth magnitude planet Uranus in the fourth planetary conjunction of the 2019-21 apparition.
-The conjunction is visible worldwide and is the only one of the apparition which favours Northern hemisphere observers.
-Uranus, now in the final stages of its current apparition, fully entered Aries in early 2019.
+At around 1040 UT on January 21st, zeroth magnitude Mars passed 1º.7 North of the sixth magnitude planet Uranus in the fourth planetary conjunction of the 2019-21 apparition.
+The conjunction was visible worldwide and was the only one of the apparition which favoured Northern hemisphere observers.
+Uranus, now in the final stages of its 2020-21 apparition, fully entered Aries in early 2019.
 For more details on the visibility of this and the other planetary conjunctions involving Mars during the 2019-21 period, refer to the planetary conjunctions section below.

 Mars at Minimum Phase by two Japanese amateur astronomers some 540 kms (335 miles) apart on November 15th 2018, showing the details recorded by naked-eye and by CMOS image (click on the thumbnail for larger image, 16 KB).
 In both cases the Red Planet was around 40° high towards the South at dusk.
 Ito's digital image was taken around 30 minutes after Nakano's sketch was completed, the planet having rotated about 9° in that time (Images: Yuukichi Nakano / Satoshi Ito / ALPO-Japan).

-On January 23rd Mars attains its minimal illuminated phase for the Eastern elongation period of the apparition, at 88.5%.
-Note that this is not the minimum illuminated phase for the apparition - this took place in June 2020, when the phase was 4% smaller.
-The planet now shines at magnitude +0.3, its apparent diameter being 8".4 and its solar elongation 94º East.
-Unlike at Western quadrature, the illuminated part of the planet's disk faces Westwards (not Eastwards, as before) because it is now positioned to the East of the Sun when seen from the Earth.
-Nine days later, on February 1st, Mars reaches Eastern quadrature, when it is positioned 90° East of the Sun and shows a fractionally larger phase of 88.6%.
+On January 23rd Mars attained its minimal illuminated phase for the Eastern elongation period of the apparition, at 88.5%.
+Note that this was not the minimum illuminated phase for the apparition - this took place in June 2020, when the phase was 4% smaller.
+The planet now shone at magnitude +0.3, its apparent diameter being 8".4 and its solar elongation 94º East.
+Unlike at Western quadrature, the illuminated part of the planet's disk faced Westwards (not Eastwards, as before) because it was now positioned to the East of the Sun when seen from the Earth.
+Nine days later, on February 1st, Mars reached Eastern quadrature, when it was positioned 90° East of the Sun and showed a fractionally larger phase of 88.6%.
 If the orbit of Mars was perfectly circular, the quadrature and minimum phase dates would always coincide, however since the planet's orbit is eccentric, they do not.

-Mars is now setting 9¾ hours after the Sun at latitude 60° North, 7½ hours after the Sun at 40° North, 5½ hours after sunset at the Equator and four hours after sunset at 35° South.
-The planet sets in the North-west from higher Northern latitudes but in the WNW from elsewhere.
-For observers located South of latitude 27º North, Mars has already crossed the local meridian before it comes into view in the dusk twilight.
-For observers located North of 27º North, the planet has not yet reached the meridian when it comes into view.
+Mars was now setting 9¾ hours after the Sun at latitude 60° North, 7½ hours after the Sun at 40° North, 5½ hours after sunset at the Equator and four hours after sunset at 35° South.
+The planet set in the North-west from higher Northern latitudes but in the WNW from elsewhere.
+For observers located South of latitude 27º North, Mars had already crossed the local meridian before it came into view in the dusk twilight.
+For observers located North of 27º North, the planet had not yet reached the meridian when it came into view.

-Mars enters Taurus, the Bull, on February 24th.
-Between March 2nd and 4th the planet passes around 2°.5 South of the constellation's most famous asterism known as the Pleiades or Seven Sisters (M45).
-The planet takes about 43 hours to traverse the 1° angular distance between the cluster's brightest Western star (Electra, mag. +3.7) and its brightest Eastern star (Atlas, mag. +3.6).
+Mars entered Taurus, the Bull, on February 24th.
+Between March 2nd and 4th the planet passed around 2°.5 South of the constellation's most famous asterism known as the Pleiades or Seven Sisters (M45).
+The planet took about 43 hours to traverse the 1° angular distance between the cluster's brightest Western star (Electra, mag. +3.7) and its brightest Eastern star (Atlas, mag. +3.6).

-At 1520 UT on March 14th the distance between the Earth and Mars is the same as that between the Sun and Mars, at 1.5980 AU (239.0 million kms or 148.5 million miles).
-The configuration resembles that which took place in March 2020, although the Earth-Mars distance is slightly greater on this occasion.
-Seen from far above the Earth's North pole, the Earth, Mars and the Sun again appear to form an isoscelene triangle in space, with Mars positioned at the apex.
+At 1520 UT on March 14th the distance between the Earth and Mars was the same as that between the Sun and Mars, at 1.5980 AU (239.0 million kms or 148.5 million miles).
+The configuration resembled that which took place in March 2020, although the Earth-Mars distance was slightly greater on this occasion.
+Seen from far above the Earth's North pole, the Earth, Mars and the Sun again appeared to form an isoscelene triangle in space, with Mars positioned at the apex.

 ^ Back to Top of Page

-From March 26th to May 3rd Mars passes to the North of Orion, the Hunter, perhaps the most recognisable constellation in the night sky.
-Orion has already been visible for several months and is now in the final stages of its seasonal appearance, setting in the West an hour or so before local midnight.
-Mars leaves the star chart coverage (above) on April 5th, passing 18°.6 North of Bellatrix ( Ori or Gamma Orionis, mag. +1.6), the North-western corner star of Orion's distinctive quadrilateral, on April 10th.
+From March 26th to May 3rd Mars passed to the North of Orion, the Hunter, perhaps the most recognisable constellation in the night sky.
+Orion had already been visible for several months and was now in the final stages of its seasonal appearance, setting in the West an hour or so before local midnight.
+Mars left the star chart coverage (above) on April 5th, passing 18°.6 North of Bellatrix ( Ori or Gamma Orionis, mag. +1.6), the North-western corner star of Orion's distinctive quadrilateral, on April 10th.

 Table showing the position and apparent magnitude of Mars for the latter part of the 2019-21 apparition (click on thumbnail for full-size table, 17 KB).
 As in the first table, the magnitudes, diameters and solar elongations refer to the middle of the period in question.

-The sixth and final lunar occultation of the planet's apparition takes place on April 17th, when the waxing crescent Moon passes in front of Mars from around 13 hours UT.
-The event is visible in darkness from South-east Asia.
+The sixth and final lunar occultation of the planet's apparition took place on April 17th, when the waxing crescent Moon passed in front of Mars from around 13 hours UT.
+The event was visible in darkness from South-east Asia.
 For a map and timings of the event, follow the link provided in the Moon near Mars section below.

-On April 22nd Mars attains its most Northerly declination for this apparition ( = +24° 53' 55" or +24°.8985), the most Northerly declination attained by the planet since January 2008 and before December 2022.
-Mars now sets at its most Northerly point along the local horizon, the actual point of setting depending upon the observer's latitude.
-This will be towards the North-west at higher Northern latitudes and towards the WNW at most other inhabited latitudes.
-On the same day Mars passes 17°.6 North of Betelgeuse ( Ori or Alpha Orionis, mag. +0.7v), the orange-red variable star at the North-eastern corner of Orion's quadrilateral.
-With Mars now having faded to magnitude +1.5, Betelgeuse - even with its fluctuating brightness between magnitudes +0.0 and +1.3 - shines brighter than the Red Planet at this time.
-Mars passes to the North of Orion's 'club', topped by the stars 1 Ori and 2 Ori (Chi-1 and Chi-2 Orionis, mags. +4.4 and +4.6), from April 22nd to 28th.
+On April 22nd Mars attained its most Northerly declination for this apparition ( = +24° 53' 55" or +24°.8985), the most Northerly declination attained by the planet since January 2008 and before December 2022.
+Mars now set at its most Northerly point along the local horizon, the actual point of setting depending upon the observer's latitude.
+This would be towards the North-west at higher Northern latitudes and towards the WNW at most other inhabited latitudes.
+On the same day Mars passed 17°.6 North of Betelgeuse ( Ori or Alpha Orionis, mag. +0.7v), the orange-red variable star at the North-eastern corner of Orion's quadrilateral.
+With Mars now having faded to magnitude +1.5, Betelgeuse - even with its fluctuating brightness between magnitudes +0.0 and +1.3 - shone brighter than the Red Planet at this time.
+Mars passed to the North of Orion's 'club', topped by the stars 1 Ori and 2 Ori (Chi-1 and Chi-2 Orionis, mags. +4.4 and +4.6), from April 22nd to 28th.

-By late April Mars' solar elongation has reduced to 54° and twilight begins to interfere with observation of the planet as seen from latitudes North of about 60° North.
-At these latitudes the planet is visible for around six hours before setting in the NNW, the planet being in twilight throughout.
-Elsewhere the planet is setting in darkness, towards the North-west (at mid-Northern and mid-Southern latitudes) and to the WNW (from the Northern Tropics to mid-Southern latitudes).
-At latitude 40° North, Mars sets about 4¾ hours after sunset and at the Equator it sets around four hours after sunset.
-At mid-Southern latitudes the planet sets 3¼ hours after the Sun.
-The altitudes of the planet, as it becomes visible in the dusk twilight, are: 33° at 60° North, 46° at 40° North, 47° at the Equator and 25° at 35° South.
+By late April Mars' solar elongation had reduced to 54° and twilight began to interfere with observation of the planet as seen from latitudes North of about 60° North.
+At these latitudes the planet was visible for around six hours before setting in the NNW, the planet being in twilight throughout.
+Elsewhere the planet was setting in darkness, towards the North-west (at mid-Northern and mid-Southern latitudes) and to the WNW (from the Northern Tropics to mid-Southern latitudes).
+At latitude 40° North, Mars set about 4¾ hours after sunset and at the Equator it set around four hours after sunset.
+At mid-Southern latitudes the planet set 3¼ hours after the Sun.
+The altitudes of the planet, as it became visible in the dusk twilight, were: 33° at 60° North, 46° at 40° North, 47° at the Equator and 25° at 35° South.

-In early May Mercury (mag. -0.9), currently in Western Taurus, emerges into the dusk sky for its second evening apparition of 2021.
-This particular evening apparition favours Northern hemisphere observers, the ecliptic forming a steep angle to the Western horizon at dusk at this time of year.
-Brilliant Venus (mag. -3.8), positioned on the Aries-Taurus border, also emerges at dusk around the same time, at the start of its 2021-22 evening apparition.
-In early May Mercury is positioned 38° to the West of Mars whilst Venus is several degrees to the South-west of Mercury.
-Venus approaches Mars from the West, gaining on the Red Planet by about 0°.7 per day.
-Mars and Venus will reach conjunction in mid-July.
+In early May Mercury (mag. -0.9), then in Western Taurus, emerged into the dusk sky for its second evening apparition of 2021.
+This particular evening apparition favoured Northern hemisphere observers, the ecliptic forming a steep angle to the Western horizon at dusk at this time of year.
+Brilliant Venus (mag. -3.8), positioned on the Aries-Taurus border, also emerged at dusk around the same time, at the start of its 2021-22 evening apparition.
+In early May Mercury was positioned 38° to the West of Mars whilst Venus was several degrees to the South-west of Mercury.
+Venus approached Mars from the West, gaining on the Red Planet by about 0°.7 per day.
+Mars and Venus would reach conjunction in mid-July.

 ^ Back to Top of Page